Guidelines for Certified Interpreters Law

 III.
 Presiding Officers/Agency Responsibilities

-- The presiding officer at any administrative agency hearing (both Commonwealth and local agency hearings) subject to 2 Pa.
+- The presiding officer at any administrative agency hearing (both Commonwealth and local agency hearings) is subject to 2 Pa.
 C.S., Ch.
 5, Subchapter C and D¹, shall appoint a certified or otherwise qualified interpreter upon request or sua sponte for persons with limited English proficiency or who are deaf and hard of hearing.

 - The cost of providing the interpreter, including fees and expenses, will be paid by the agency conducting the administrative hearing.